 - If you live in Houston and need food, Mattress Mack is giving away free meals to those in need.

-- Our friends at Allegiance Bank wanted you to know that if you are a restaurant or bar owner, there is a low-interest government loan available to you.
+- Our friends at Allegiance Bank want you to know that there is a low-interest government loan available to restaurant and bar owners.

 - Forbes put out this list of resources for small business owners.